Child Custody And Visitation

 Legal Custody

 Legal custody means the right and responsibility to make significant decisions about a child's upbringing, including education, healthcare, religion, and general welfare.
+There are two types:

 • Sole Legal Custody: One parent makes all major decisions for the child without needing to consult the other parent.

-• Joint Legal Custody: Both parents must work together and reach agreement on important decisions impacting the child's life.
+• Joint Legal Custody: Both parents must work together and reach an agreement on important decisions impacting the child's life.

 Fairfax County courts encourage shared legal custody when parents demonstrate an ability to communicate and cooperate.
 Judges ask for evidence of effective decision-making, commitment to collaboration, and a well-developed parenting plan.
+Referencing community resources and understanding the local school system can help build confidence in your case for joint legal custody.

 Physical Custody

 Physical custody concerns where the child lives and which parent is responsible for daily care.
+As with legal custody, physical custody can be assigned in different ways:

 • Sole Physical Custody: The child lives mainly with one parent, while the other may have scheduled visitation or parenting time.